Lex Meagher

 What does a good day at work look like to you?

 For me, a good day means variety.
 In my prior role as General Counsel, I relished being involved in many areas—from negotiating vendor contracts and answering branch calls, to reviewing mortgage documents and deposit disclosures.
-As Senior Commercial Credit Officer, my focus is narrower—oriented around commercial credit—but my days are anything but typical.
+As Chief Credit Officer, my focus is narrower—oriented around commercial credit—but my days are anything but typical.
 I begin most days with a “to do” list, but rarely do the hours unfold as planned.
-Some level of controlled chaos is probably my sweet spot.
+Some level of controlled chaos is probably my sweet spot – a skill that I hope benefits me as I take on additional responsibilities as President.

 What do you like best about the culture at Kennebunk Savings?
 Which one of our brand values (Integrity, Empathy, Proactive, Trust) resonates most strongly for you?